Fay Sampson’s Family History

-EMMA FERRARS was one of two daughters of William Ferrars of Churston Ferrars, between Brixham and the Dart estuary.
+EMMA FERRERS was one of two daughters of William Ferrers of Churston Ferrars, between Brixham and the Dart estuary.
 Her father was a wealthy landowner and Sheriff of Devon in 1396.
 She had no brothers, or none surviving to inherit.

 We are moving into a century of cultural change.
 The 15th century saw the rebuilding of churches across the county, often preserving no more than the Norman font.
 St Mary’s, Burlescombe dates from this century.